Knowledge base

 - you then validate your access request using one of the additional available methods

-In all logic, a person in possession of your Infomaniak password will therefore not be able to access your mailbox if they do not also have access to your mobile device.
+In all logic, a person in possession of your Infomaniak password will not be able to access your mailbox if they do not also have access to your mobile device.

 Two-factor authentication (2FA described above) does not exist directly with email retrieval protocols of the IMAP type.
 An email address has a password, and that's it.